-In this section, you will then have a CHOICE as to doing one of two things:
+In this section, you will then have a CHOICE as to doing one of three things:

 1) a synchronous (live at a particular time) team-based collective bargaining exercise that requires planning with the team, and then bargaining with the opposing union or management team online.
 We highly recommend this option.
-But if your internet connection is not fast and reliable or if you live in a different time zone, this probably won't work out well.
+But if your internet connection is not fast and reliable or if you live in another country, this probably won't work out well.
 You must have a fast internet connection and a good personal computer with a microphone to bargain online - a cell phone, Chromebook, or working in a student computing center won't be sufficient.
 Either....

 Meet ONLINE Wed.
 Nov.
-16; Bargain Wed.
+15; Bargain Wed.
 Nov.
-30 -- both from 1:00-4:00 p.m.
+29 -- both from 1:00-4:00 p.m.
 OR Meet ONLINE Fri.
 Nov.
-18: Bargain Friday Dec.
-2 -- both from 6:00-9:00p.m.
+17: Bargain Friday Dec.
+1 -- both from 6:00-9:00p.m.
 OR Meet ONLINE Sat.
 Nov.
-19; Bargain Sat.
+18; Bargain Sat.
 Dec.
-3 - both from 9:00 am-12:00 noon.
-OR Meet ONLINE Sun.
+2 - both from 9:00 am-12:00 noon.
+OR Meet IN-PERSON Sun.
 Nov.
-20; Bargain Sunday Dec.
-4 from 1:00-4:00p.m.
+19; Bargain Sunday Dec.
+3 from 1:00-4:00p.m.
+The inperson bargaining is at the Labor Education Center, on the Cook-Douglass campus, Rutgers, New Brunswick.

 2) an individual paper of about 5 pages, after visiting one professor-approved labor related museum (see the Appendix).
 This might be a better choice if your life makes a group activity difficult or if you do not have a strong internet connection.
-To be honest, the collective bargaining exercise is probably more fun, but students have also found the museum visits to be worthwhile.
+To be honest, the collective bargaining exercise is probably more fun, but students have also found the museum visits to be very worthwhile.